two dogs getting lice treatment, text naming the article "Lice on Dogs"

 In case you suspect a lice infestation, consult a veterinarian.
 They will recommend proper diagnosis and lice treatment for dogs.

-Close contact with infected dogs is one of the most common ways lice spread.
 Environments with high dog populations can be a huge challenge.
 These include animal shelters, dog parks, and kennels.
-It becomes easier for your dog to encounter infested ones.
+It becomes easier for your dog to encounter infested animals.

 Now that we have covered the question of can dogs carry lice, let's explore treatment options...